 Family offices have also become less inclined to use banks for advice on business deals.
 They prefer to pick their own venture capital opportunities, often through funds or co-investment.

-When Stadler worked for UBS he was marketing Swiss client confidentiality.
+When Stadler worked for UBS Swiss client confidentiality was an important aspect to the service on offer.
 But can clients rely on discretion in all circumstances?
+Legacy IT infrastructure and continued pressure for transparency lead in other directions.
 He points out their databases have been traditionally tracked relationships by aggregating information, client by client.
 This leaves clients exposed to data theft by discontented staff, as was seen in the Panama Papers scandal of 2016.

-He says: “What I bought from Flynt was Altoo’s event-sourcing, where cells which made up assets were broken up and encrypted so you need a private key to recreate the portfolio.
+“What we bought from Flynt was a modern private cloud architecture where wealth information is broken up into different sections individually encrypted so you need a private key to recreate the portfolio.
 It works a bit like a neural network, through a technical approach which is similar to blockchain.”

-Zug-basec Altoo, which employs 25 staff, derives its name from “all together”.
-It does not use spreadsheets: “The whole time you are adding things onto them you end up with confusion.”
+Zug-based Altoo, which employs 25 staff, derives its name from “all together”.
+It enables wealthy individuals to move away from spreadsheets: “The whole time you are adding things onto them you end up with confusion.”
 Users can end up using outdated data to rebalance portfolios, particularly during fast-moving markets experienced this year.

 To achieve timely valuation updates, Altoo asks for price data on listed assets to be supplied by custodians.
 The Altoo platform also keeps comprehensive data on illiquid assets such as real estate, infrastructure, classic cars and art so that clients receive the complete picture.